Robert’s brother, Richard was born to William Duke of Normandy and Matilda of Flanders.

 but William II successfully lay siege to the castle and the rebellion was put down.
 Odo was banished to Normandy.

-Robert seized his brother Henry when he returned to Normandy.
-Robert’s uncle, Odo of Bayeux, had convinced Robert that Henry was conspiring against him.
-Robert confiscated Henry’s title and lands in Cotentin.
+Odo of Bayeux had convinced Robert that his brother Henry was conspiring against him.
+When Henry arrived in Normandy Robert confiscated Henry’s title and lands in Cotentin.

 Relations between Robert and William II of England continued to be strained.